How to Stop Oscar Fish Aggression?

 You should guarantee that your tank is sufficiently large for various fish.

-The proposed tank measure for an Oscar fish without any other fish is 55 gallons.
-However, it will probably outgrow this size when it has reached its full length of 12 inches.
-If you keep other fish with Oscars, you should definitely buy a tank that can hold over 70 gallons of water.
+The recommended tank size for a single Oscar fish is 55 gallons.
+However, as they can grow up to 12 inches in length, they may eventually outgrow this tank.
+If you plan to keep other fish with Oscars, it’s advisable to invest in a larger tank that can hold more than 70 gallons of water.

 Feed Well